gawen/WireHub/README.md

   discovery mechanism to find new peers.
 [Sybil attack][sybil] is mitigated with a configurable Proof-of-Work parameter;

-- **Peer-to-Peer communication**: WireHub goes through NATs, using [UPnP IGD][igd] to map new ports on compatible routers, or using [UDP Hole Punching][udp-hole-punching] techniques.

-- **Relay communication**: if a peer-to-peer communication cannot be established, network traffic is relayed through trusted relayed servers, or at the very least peers from the community of WireHub nodes.
+- **Peer-to-Peer and relayed communication**: WireHub goes through NATs, using [UPnP IGD][igd] to map new ports on compatible routers, or using [UDP Hole Punching][udp-hole-punching] techniques.
+If a P2P communication cannot be established, network traffic is relayed through trusted relayed servers or peers from the community of WireHub nodes.

 ## Getting started